 Eco Vessel Insulated Water Bottle:

 This was sent in by a reader.
 After she read this post she tested her Eco Vessel since it had an exposed lead solder dot on the bottom.
-She used an at home lead testing kit and it is positive for lead.
+She used an at home lead testing kit and it is positive for lead (the red on the test strip indicates lead).
 There was a seal that covered the lead dot but it broke off several months ago.
 Her son was using this water bottle with the exposed lead.

 From the Eco Vessel web site ” DO YOUR PRODUCTS CONTAIN LEAD, PHTHALATES, BPA, OR OTHER HARMFUL MATERIAL?
 No. All of our products are made without the use of harmful or leaching materials and chemicals….”